 Describe the background to the research proposal and detail the size and nature of the issue to be addressed.
-Include evidence from the literature and give references to any relevant systematic reviews.
-Where available, include a description of any pilot work, professional and consumer consensus studies already undertaken.
+Include evidence from the literature and give references to any relevant systematic

 Summarise the need for research in this area, and the rationale for the particular lines of research you plan to pursue.
 Include the importance of the proposed research for Ireland at a national level and in the context of the research priorities or needs of the knowledge users listed in the application.
 The proposed research should be explicitly linked to the documented evidence needs of the knowledge user organisation.